Dick Charles

 Dick Charles (born Richard Charles Krieg; February 24, 1919 in Newark, New Jersey – July 17, 1998) was an American songwriter.

 Career

 His education ended with high school graduation, after which he worked in a Newark photography store as a clerk while engaged in piano playing, arranging, harmony, and composition.
 During that period he sang in a number of amateur contests.
 He then became a page at NBC Studios in New York City.
 Besides being a songwriter, he served as a director of ABC Radio for ten years, produced and directed the Paul Whiteman radio program, and was responsible for creating a number of network programs.
-In 1954 he started his own recording service.
+In 1954 he started his own recording service – Dick Charles Recording Service Inc.

 Selected works

 Among the songs he has written are: